LoganWolfe/Peer-Evaluator/README.md

 This is a web application that streamlines the collection, collation, and analysis of peer evaluations.
 It is important to note that this was not a solo project, but a collaboration between five members (found below).

-*This project completed and submitted as a group for credit at Ohio State University.*
+*This project completed and submitted for credit at Ohio State University.*
 Thus, I am unable to publicly post the code.
 Images of the application can be found below.
 **I can and will happily review the code privately**.